mitali-salvi/INFO6205_105/README.md

 * Selection <br/>
 * Crossover <br/>
 * Mutation <br/> <br/>
-While scheduling following schedule Following criteria are being satisfied: <br/>
+While scheduling fixtures Following criteria are being satisfied: <br/>
 * A team cannot play with itself <br/>
 * Each team plays exactly 2(I.e. number of rounds) matches against each team in the league <br/>
 * Each team plays [total number of matches – number of rounds] matches in the league <br/>